makrai/notes/kovacs22-explainab-lex-entailm-w-sem-graphs.md

   * relations between predicates and their objects (obj, nsubj:pass) become 2s
   * Subjects relations (nsubj, csubj) are mapped to a pair of 0and 1-edges;
   * Clausal modifiers (acl, advcl) are generally also mapped to 0-edges,
-    * some newly introduced exceptions will be discussed below.
-Additionally,
+    * some newly introduced exceptions will be discussed below
-  * non-core (oblique) arguments marked by the obl relation.
+  * non-core (oblique) arguments marked by the obl relation
     * eg Wiktionary def of teacher: someone who teaches, especially in a school
     * The obl UD edge teach → school does not in itself reveal the semantics
     * we take into account the case relation marking case the argument:
     * the full UD analysis contains the subgraph teach -obl→ school -case→ in,
     * 4lang graph teach ←  in  → school using an IRTG rule
     * an English-specific exception to this rule:
       * _by_ will trigger the configuration for the predicate–subject relation,
   * coordination
-    * Section 3.4.1 of Recski (2018) simply copied all semantic relations between all elements of coordinating constructions, which has proved
+    * Section 34.1 of Recski (2018) simply copied all semantic relations between all elements of coordinating constructions
-    * practical for downstream applications despite
+    * practical for downstream applications
-    * hE introducing some erroneous edges.
-Our system replicates this behavior
+    * hE introducing some erroneous edges
+    * Our system replicates this behavior
-    * Some simple patterns over specific conjunctions (and, or, etc.) could be used to differentiate between occurrences of the conj dependency, similar to Enhanced Universal Dependencies (Schuster and Manning 2016)
+    * Some simple patterns over specific conjunctions (and, or, etc) could be used to differentiate between occurrences of the conj dependency, similar to Enhanced Universal Dependencies (Schuster and Manning 2016)
     * hE modeling the semantics of coordinating conjunctions would require